The Graham Kennedy Show: Criticism of Doug McClelland

 It's beneath my dignity to even go into the laughable and inane carryings-on of the Australian Broadcasting Control Board which the good Minister of the Crown, Senator Douglas McClelland, is in charge of, but I know I can speak for a lot of my colleagues in this industry, and several other industries in the entertainment field, when I demand, here, tonight, nationally, that Senator McClelland be dismissed from office; and I would suggest most strongly that the portfol... the portfolio itself be dropped.

 That's all I want to say.

 During a segment featuring guest Daryl Somers, Kennedy said that he'd let it be known that Somers would make a suitable replacement host "... should I be on my way".
 In the first commercial break, Kennedy addressed the opening comments off-air with the studio audience, wondering if the network would cut the remarks, and stating that if they did, he would repeat them live on the ABC current affairs program This Day Tonight.
 He made the same threat on-air during the "wheel" segment later in the episode, with he and Bert Newton both effectively repeating the opening remarks.
 Kennedy also remarked that McClelland was "not all that literate", and that "he has to go".

 The opening segment was indeed edited out before the show went to air and Kennedy resigned in anger.
 He did not, however, follow through with the threat to repeat the comments on This Day Tonight, with an ABC spokesman later commenting that Kennedy had decided that it "would not be in his interests" to appear.

-Australian content on TV was a highly sensitive issue at this time.
-In the wake of the controversial McLean Report, the Whitlam government was taking major steps to open up the radio spectrum with the introduction of community broadcasting and the ABC's new rock station, 2JJ, but it had done nothing to address the low levels of local content on Australian TV.
+Australian content on television was a highly sensitive issue at this time.
+In the wake of the controversial McLean Report, the Whitlam government was taking major steps to open up the radio spectrum with the introduction of community broadcasting and the ABC's new rock station, 2JJ, but it had done nothing to address the low levels of local content on Australian television.